Cruise Line Price Drop and Rebook Policies for Every Major Line

 After final payment: If approved, Virgin issues a Future Voyage Credit for the price difference.
 The guarantee can be applied up to 7 days before the voyage start date.

-What to know: Virgin introduced a tiered fare structure (VoyageFair Choices) in late 2025 with three distinct fare levels, similar to airline pricing.
-The Best Price Guarantee has a 48-hour claim window from booking creation, and the lower fare must be combinable with your existing promotions.
+What to know: Virgin introduced a tiered fare structure (VoyageFair Choices) in October 2025 with three distinct fare levels — Base, Essential, and Premium — similar to airline pricing.
+The Best Price Guarantee has a 48-hour claim window from booking creation, and the lower fare must match your existing fare class.
+A Base booking can't claim an Essential-tier drop, even if the Essential fare is cheaper.

 The play: Virgin's post-payment FVC option is better than most lines, but only useful if you're planning another sailing.
 The 48-hour claim window is restrictive — set a calendar reminder to check prices right after booking.